alo9507/JustKeepClicking/content/blog/race-to-release-part-2/index.md

 - The 10X Engineer fixes it.
 Return to Step 1

-The Silo Cycle is the factory that churns out 10x Engineers that can kill products.
+The Silo Cycle is a factory churning out 10x Engineers that can breathe life into, but who later suffocate products.

 In the classic [The Psychology of Computer Programming](https://www.amazon.com/s?k=the+psychology+of+computer+programming&crid=1UJ6Q3B06AUYV&sprefix=the+psychology+of+computer%2Caps%2C156&ref=nb_sb_ss_i_1_26), Weinberg identifies team interaction as the primary mechanism for ensuring team longevity:

-<blockquote>"...in a programming team, we sometimes see the survival of the team when not a single original member remains...This ability comes, of course, from the interaction among team members, because the interaction permits the goals and accomplishments of the team to be transmitted to new members and so remain when old members depart"</blockquote>

-<blockquote>Many project managers are unable to grasp this view of a project.
-Their view of the probject's structure is, instead, much like that of a house - a structure that might collapse should one of the beams be removed</blockquote>
+<blockquote>"...in a programming team, we sometimes see the survival of the team when not a single original member remains...This ability comes, of course, from the interaction among team members, because the interaction permits the goals and accomplishments of the team to be transmitted to new members and so remain when old members depart...Many project managers are unable to grasp this view of a project.
+Their view of the probject's structure is, instead, much like that of a house - a structure that might collapse should one of the beams be removed"</blockquote>

 Replace "one of the beams" with "10x engineer", and the point becomes immediately clear.

 Proper pair programming culture increases your [bus factor](https://en.wikipedia.org/wiki/Bus_factor).

-If a developer is indispensable, get rid of them as quickly as possible. </br><i>(This may not apply to high-tech projects like chip architecture and the like, but it certainly applies to low- to mid-tech projects for which the market is teeming with replacements)</i>

 <h2>Ample Upskilling Opportunities</h2>

 Pairing provides upskilling opportunities every minute of every day.

 Lasting lessons require a degree of suffering.
 When confronting a difficult technical challenge, the solo developer bears that suffering alone.
-In a pair programming environment, that lasting lessons sits with both developers as they co-construct a soltuion and remember the lesson for later use.
+In a pair programming environment, that lasting lessons sits with both developers as they co-construct a soltuion and remember the lesson.

 Many developers value on-the-job professional development opportunities very highly.
 This makes companies with pair programming cultures highly attractive to both junior developers as well as intermediate or senior developers entering a new software engineering discipline.
-Certain breeds of senior devs of course enjoy pairing with other senior devs as well.

 <h3>Talking rather than typing</h3>